Contents

 - Report this income along with your other sources of income, such as salary or freelance work.

-- Log in to your HMRC online account and complete the Self-Assessment tax return form.
+- Register for self-assessment or Log in to your HMRC online account and complete the Self-Assessment tax return form.

 - Enter your calculated gains under the "Capital Gains" section and your earnings under the "Income" section.